-The presence of gravel particles (> 4.75 mm diameter) can significantly affect the K{sat} and unsaturated hydraulic properties.
-Some laboratory studies have shown that increasing gravel content decreases the K{sat} (Bouwer and Rice, 1984; Dunn and Mehuys, 1984), whereas others have shown that K{sat} initially decreases and then increases as the percentage of gravel fragments creates clast supported pore space (Milczarek et al., 2006; Cousins et al., 2003; Poesen and Lavee, 1994).
+The presence of gravel particles (> 4.75 mm diameter) can significantly affect the Ksat and unsaturated hydraulic properties.
+Some laboratory studies have shown that increasing gravel content decreases the K{sat} (Bouwer and Rice, 1984; Dunn and Mehuys, 1984), whereas others have shown that K{sat} initially decreases and then increases as the percentage of gravel fragments creates clast-supported pore space (Milczarek et al., 2006; Cousins et al., 2003; Poesen and Lavee, 1994).
 Furthermore, the presence of gravel particles and resulting discontinuities in the pore size distribution may create two or more distinct regions in the SWCC (Milczarek et al., 2006; Al-Yahyai et al., 2006; Zhang and Chen, 2005; Poulsen, 2002).
 Numerous field studies also indicate high contents of large particles change the hydraulic properties (Peterson, 2014; Neuner et al., 2013; Andrina, 2009; Azam et al., 2007; Nichol et al, 2005; Smith et al., 1995).

-Therefore, waste material hydraulic testing should be performed in large diameter test cells to incorporate the effects of gravel on material hydraulic properties.
+Most commercial testing laboratories use small diameter core cells and remove gravel size particles per testing standards (i.e. ASTM).
+To avoid bias caused by removing gravel sized particles, waste material hydraulic testing should be performed in large diameter test cells to incorporate the effects of gravel on material hydraulic properties.
 The unsaturated hydraulic conductivity of the waste material can also be directly measured to accurately define the unsaturated hydraulic conductivity function for solution flow modeling (i.e. Keller et al., 2013).

 With consideration to solution flow, the SWCC relationship can be delineated into different components: saturation, air-entry, WHC and residual water content.
-The air entry value describes the matric potential (or suction) that saturated material starts to desaturate, for coarse gravelly material, this value can be higher than -1 cm and result in loss of 50% of saturation, fine-grained material typically have air entry values of-50 cm or lower and lose very little water at air-entry.
+The air entry value describes the matric potential (or suction) that saturated material starts to desaturate.
+For coarse gravelly material, this value can be more negative than -1 cm and result in loss of 50% of saturation, fine-grained materials typically have air entry values of -50 cm or lower and lose very little water at air-entry.
 The difference in water content between saturation and the previously defined WHC is also known as the specific yield or drainable porosity.
 The waste can dry below the WHC due to hydraulic gradients towards drier material (e.g. evapotranspiration) until water ceases to flow at the residual moisture content.
 Mine waste material SWCCs are a function of the fine earth fraction (< 4.75 mm diameter) and gravel content.
-The WHC of coarse-grained materials tends to be smaller than fine-grained materials, but with higher matric potential heads of around -100 cm (Khaleel and Heller, 2003, Cassel and Nielsen, 1986).
+The WHC of coarse-grained materials tends to be smaller than fine-grained materials, but with higher matric potential heads of around -100 cm (Khaleel and Heller, 2003, Cassel and Nielsen, 1986) compared to around -330 cm for fine-grained soils (Cassel and Nielsen, 1986).

 Figure 2 shows the particle size distribution and the SWCC for representative coarse, medium, and fine textured waste rock samples from our laboratory database of hydraulic properties.
-The estimated WHC ranges from $0.075 \text{ cm}^3/\text{cm}^3$ for the coarser textured sample to $0.176 \text{ cm}^3/\text{cm}^3$ for the finer textured waste rock.
+The estimated WHC ranges from 0.075 cm3/cm3 for the coarser textured sample to 0.176 cm3/cm3 for the finer textured waste rock.
 As gravel contents increase and clast supported macro-pores are created, air entry values are observed to decrease (Milczarek, 2006) as the capillary forces associated with the larger pores are small.
 This is shown in the SWCC data in Figure 2 where 40% of the water drains between 0 and -2 cm matric potential in the coarse-grained sample (75% gravel).
-The laboratory measured K{sat} for these samples ranged an order of magnitude from the coarser to medium textured sample ($5.0x10^{-1}$ cm/s to $3.8x10^{-2}$) and from the medium to fine textured samples ($4.2x10^{-3}$ cm/s).
+The laboratory measured Ksat for these samples ranged an order of magnitude from the coarser to medium textured sample ($5.0x10^{-1}$ to $3.8x10^{-2}$ cm/s) and from the medium to fine textured samples ($4.2x10^{-3}$ cm/s).

-Fig. 2.
-Measured particle size distribution (left) and SWCC (right) for representative coarse, medium, and fine textured mine waste samples.
+Figure 2 Measured particle size distribution (a) and SWCC (b) for representative coarse, medium, and fine textured mine waste samples (GeoSystems Analysis laboratory database)